Federal takeover of Fannie Mae and Freddie Mac: Financial condition of Fannie and Freddie prior to takeover

-Over 98% of Fannie's loans were paying timely during 2008.
+Over 98% of Fannie's loans were paid on time in 2008.
 Both Fannie and Freddie had positive net worth as of the date of the takeover, meaning the value of their assets exceeded their liabilities.
 However, Fannie's total assets to capital (leverage ratio) was about 20:1, while Freddie's was about 70:1.
-These numbers increase significantly if one includes all the mortgage-backed assets they guaranteed.
+These numbers increase significantly if one includes all the mortgage-backed assets they guarantee.
 These ratios are considerably higher than investment banks, which leverage around 30:1.

 However, there was concern that the GSEs' liquidity was insufficient to handle growing delinquency rates, such that although viable in September 2008, the scale of loss in the future would be sufficient that insolvency would occur and that knowledge of this future failure would induce immediate or near-immediate failure due to buyers refusing to buy debt.
-Both GSEs roll over large amounts of debt on a quarterly basis and failure to sell debt would lead to failure due to lack of liquidity.
+Both GSEs roll over large amounts of debt on a quarterly basis, and failure to sell debt would lead to failure due to lack of liquidity.
 A slower form of failure would be the issuing of debt at high cost (to compensate buyers for risk), which would greatly diminish the earning power of both GSEs, rendering them unable to earn the money they would need to handle expected future losses.
 Both GSEs counted large amounts of deferred tax assets towards their regulatory capital, which were considered by some to be of "low quality" and not truly available capital.
 The deferred tax assets would only have value if the companies were profitable and could use the assets to offset future taxes.
 Both companies had experienced significant losses and were likely to face more over the next year or longer.

 Ongoing status of Fannie and Freddie conservatorship

-In testimony before a House Financial Services Committee subcommittee on June 3, 2009, Federal Housing Finance Agency Director James B. Lockhart III presented his report, "The Present Condition and Future Status of Fannie Mae and Freddie Mac".
-Highlights of the report include the Treasury Department's commitment to fund up to $200 billion in capital for each enterprise is expected be sufficient; the enterprises own or guarantee 56% of the single family mortgages in the United States, or $5.4 trillion of the total $11.9 trillion in outstanding mortgage debt; their combined share of mortgages originated in the first quarter of 2009 was 73%; private-label mortgage-backed securities (PLS) are a major driver of Enterprise losses; both Enterprises are heavily involved in planning and implementing the Making Home Affordable and the Home Affordable Refinance programs.
+In testimony before a House Financial Services Committee subcommittee on June 3, 2009, Federal Housing Finance Agency Director James B. Lockhart III presented his report, "The Present Condition and Future Status of Fannie Mae and Freddie Mac.".
+Highlights of the report include: the Treasury Department's commitment to fund up to $200 billion in capital for each enterprise is expected to be sufficient; the enterprises own or guarantee 56% of the single family mortgages in the United States, or $5.4 trillion of the total $11.9 trillion in outstanding mortgage debt; their combined share of mortgages originated in the first quarter of 2009 was 73%; private-label mortgage-backed securities (PLS) are a major driver of enterprise losses; both Enterprises are heavily involved in planning and implementing the Making Home Affordable and the Home Affordable Refinance programs.
 The report notes: